vatesfr/xen-orchestra/packages/xo-server/docs/rolling-pool-update-reboot.md

 |  |  ├─ task.start({ name: `Migrating VM ${vmId} back to host ${hostId}`, hostId: string, hostName: string, vmId: string, vmName: string })
 │  │  │  └─ task.end
 │  │  └─ task.end
+|  ├─ task.start({ name: 'Retry migrating VMs back', total: number })
+|  |  ├─ task.start({ name: `Migrating VM ${vmId} back to host ${hostId}`, hostId: string, hostName: string, vmId: string, vmName: string })
+│  │  │  └─ task.end
+│  │  └─ task.end
 │  └─ task.end
 └─ task.end
 ```

+`Migrate VMs back` is best effort.
+The per-host pass brings each VM back to the host it was running on before the reboot.
+A VM rejected because that host is still full is retried in a `Retry migrating VMs back` pass, which repeats as long as a pass moves at least one VM, so there are zero to n of them, each carrying the number of VMs it tried in its `total`.
+Whatever is left after that does not fail the run: those VMs are running, only not where they started.
+They are listed on the `strandedVms` property of `Migrate VMs back`, one entry per VM with `vmId`, `vmName`, `hostId`, `hostName` and the XAPI `code`/`message` of the last rejection, and logged as `could not migrate all the VMs back to their host`.

 ### Rolling pool update